 UEHCL's parent company is Unum Group Inc., located in Chattanooga, Tennessee, USA.
 Unum Group Inc. owns all of the class A ordinary shares in UEHCL.
 Unum Group Inc. is a Fortune 500 insurance company and is the leading disability insurer in the USA.
-It had revenues of \$11.3billion in 2017 (2016: \$11.05billion) and has a financial strength rating of A.
+It had revenues of \$11.6bn in 2018 (2017: \$11.3bn) and has a financial strength composite rating across the US entities of A.

-UEHCL does not prepare consolidated group accounts under the exemption allowed by Section 401 of the Companies Act 2006 (c.46), as it is itself a subsidiary undertaking of a parent company not established under the law of an EEA state and the Company and all of its subsidiaries are included in the consolidated accounts of the parent company.
+UEHCL does not prepare consolidated group accounts under the exemption allowed by Section 401 of the Companies Act 2006, as it is itself a subsidiary undertaking of a parent company not established under the law of an EEA state and the Company and all of its subsidiaries are included in the consolidated accounts of the parent company.

-Where consolidated financial data is presented for UEHCL in this document the scope of the Group is the same as that used to prepare consolidated data for the calculation of group solvency.
+Where consolidated financial data is presented for UEHCL in this document, the scope of the Group is the same as that used to prepare consolidated data for the calculation of group solvency.